 Additionally, all students have access to a range of external providers to ensure they learn about approved technical qualifications and apprenticeships.
 Please see our Provider Access Policy document on our Policies page of the school website.

-Year 12 students have work experience for one week in July.
+Year 12 students undertake a one week work experience placement in the summer term.
 We encourage students to find an appropriate placement, but we also have support from the London Borough of Enfield Work Experience Team.
-This meaningful experience will support their future career choices and which will prove useful for both University and Apprenticeship applications, particularly for professional or vocational degree programmes.
+This meaningful experience will support their future career choices and will prove useful for both University and Apprenticeship applications, particularly for professional or vocational degree programmes.